V8 CPU and Memory Profiling

 When you take a snapshot and choose to analyze it, PyCharm opens the V8 Heap tool window with the collected data.
 If the window is already open and shows the collected data for another session, PyCharm opens a new tab.

 To open and analyze some previously saved memory profiling data, go to .heapsnapshot file.
-PyCharm creates a separate tab with the name of the selected file.on the main menu and select the relevant
+PyCharm creates a separate tab with the name of the selected file.and select the relevant

 The tool window has three tabs that present the collected information from different points of views.